 Hypothesis: Students will perceive that the two course formats emphasize different suites of concepts, with an uneven distribution of these for both CMaps and TL course formats.
 Students will perceive that CMaps courses are empowering and provide an opportunity to interact; therefore, these concepts will be over-represented in the composite map.
 Concepts that will be under-represented will be "evaluate" and "disempowering".
 Students will perceive that TL courses emphasize the teacher and may be disempowering; therefore, these two concepts will be over-represented in the composite map.
-Concepts that will be under-represented that will be under-represented will be "evaluate" and "disempowering".
+Concepts that will be under-represented will be "interact" and "empowering".

-Results: The distribution of the concepts emphasized in the comparative (CMaps vs. TL course format) CMaps was statistically significantly different from each other (p < 0.001; d.f. = 9; chi-square, X^2 , test of independence between two samples; Ambrose et al., 2007).
-Students' perceptions of both types of course formats also showed an unequal distribution of emphasized concepts (p < 0.001; d.f. = 9; chi-square, X^2 , one-sample test for goodness of fit; Ambrose et al., 2007).
+Results: The distribution of the concepts emphasized in the comparative (CMaps vs. TL course format) CMaps was statistically significantly different from each other (p < 0.001; d.f. = 9; chi-square, $X^2$ , test of independence between two samples; Ambrose et al., 2007).
+Students' perceptions of both types of course formats also showed an unequal distribution of emphasized concepts (p < 0.001; d.f. = 9; chi-square, $X^2$ , one-sample test for goodness of fit; Ambrose et al., 2007).
 The total number of concepts emphasized by each student in their CMaps versus TL course format maps was not statistically different (sign test; Ambrose et al., 2007; TL range: 2-7 concepts / student; mean = 5.00; s.d. = 1.35; CMap range: 2-7 concepts / students; mean = 5.15; s.d. = 1.41).